How to Combat Dry Scalp in Winter

 Everyone experiences mild to moderate dry scalp at some point in time, but for some, it’s a chronic problem, especially those that are travelling to winter seasons.
 In countries like Europe and the United States, the climate can cause dry scalp or worsen an existing scalp condition.
 Our diet also plays a vital role in maintenance; make sure to eat food that is rich in fatty acids and drink plenty of water!

 The key to properly shampooing a dry scalp is in the prepping stage.
-Massage your scalp with ADV Pre-Treatment Scalp Elixir before washing to remove buildup of oil, hair products and skin cells.
+Massage your scalp with ADV Elixir before washing to remove buildup of oil, hair products and skin cells.
 It’s designed to lift away dirt and dust and distribute the natural oil from your scalp.
 Hair tonic also plays a vital role in moisturizing your scalp and locking-in that natural moisture balance.
 The ADV Nutrition Scalp Tonic provides nutrients and hydration to hair follicles, protects and prevents scalp from styling and environmental damages.
-Prolonged usage builds healthier hair while moisturizing and nourishing the hair and scalp!
-For a limited time only, enjoy a complimentary bottle with every purchase!
+Prolonged usage builds healthier hair while moisturizing and nourishing the hair and scalp.

 Natural ingredients have been proven to remove oil buildup, eliminate excessive dry skin hence gradually normalizing the scalp.
-Shampoo for Itchy Scalp like ADV Purifying Scalp Cleanser is known for its anti-bacterial and anti-fungicidal properties, combined with selected botanicals and protein, it helps to purify and fortify hair follicles.
+Shampoo for itchy scalp like ADV Purify Shampoo is known for its anti-bacterial and anti-fungicidal properties, combined with selected botanicals and protein, it helps to purify and fortify hair follicles.
 It contains anti-inflammatory properties which can also provide protection against severe flaking and redness on the scalp.

 Revamping your hair care routine and products is not enough as eco-friendly styling tools are hair-friendly as well – more so in cold climates.
 Replace your plastic combs with ones that are made of wood or bone.
 Ceramic and boar-bristled brushes are recommended as it provides better static control and reduces scalp irritation and hair breakage.